icy-arctic-fox/spectator/README.md

 Spectator
 =========

-Fully-featured spec-based test framework for Crystal.
+Spectator is a fully-featured spec-based test framework for Crystal.
-Provides more functionality from [RSpec](http://rspec.info/) than the built-in Crystal [Spec](https://crystal-lang.org/api/latest/Spec.html) utility.
+It provides more functionality from [RSpec](http://rspec.info/) than the built-in Crystal [Spec](https://crystal-lang.org/api/latest/Spec.html) utility.
-Spectator also provides additional features to make testing easier and more fluent.
+Additionally, Spectator provides extra features to make testing easier and more fluent.

 Installation
 ------------